asamiz/qr-counter/README.md

 [Web App Repo](https://github.com/asamiz/simple-counter-app)

-Or use our app QR code scanning tool to scan this QR code and will open it automatically 😉
+Or use our app QR code scanning tool to scan this QR code and will open it automatically. 😉

 ![QRCode](QRCode.png)